 - Putting the rain garden in a flatter part of the yard will make digging much easier.
 The steeper the slope, the deeper the garden must be to be level.

 - Catching Rain Fort Wayne has a website dedicated to all things rain garden.
 Check out their resources here.

 Native plants are species that were growing in Indiana long before we settled here.
 These plants are tolerant of Indiana’s climate, benefit our native wildlife, and require less maintenance than their exotic counterparts.

-Make sure your plantings receive at least one inch of water a week for the first two months, until they show that they are growing and well established.
+Make sure your plantings receive at least one inch of water a week for the first two months or until they show that they are growing and well established.
 Once the plants are established, they’ll thrive without additional watering.
-Fertilizers are not necessary, and weeding will be needed once the initial weeds that appear have been removed.
+Fertilizers are not necessary, and weeding will not be needed once the initial weeds that appear have been removed.

 *Nurseries may offer native rain garden plant “packages” to help make plant selection a breeze!

 Urban soils are often extensively altered and heavily compacted during development.
 This is one reason your soil could fail the percolation test mentioned earlier.
 Compacted soils may need to be excavated and replaced with a mixture of 50% sand, 30% compost, and 20% soil.
 You may also need to install a tile drain under the garden; the tile will lower the water table and allow water to percolate through an amended soil profile.
 There are several other ways to remedy poorly draining soils; consult your local SWCD for more information.

 - Increase the amount of water that filters into the ground, which recharges local and regional aquifers

 - Help protect communities from flooding and drainage problems